Constitution and By-Laws

 A quorum shall consist of those members present at the date and time of a regular meeting.

-At all meetings, members entitled to vote may vote in person.
+At all meetings, members entitled to vote must vote in person.
 No proxy voting will be allowed.

 Each member shall furnish the Secretary with a postal and e-mail address to which notice of meetings and all other notices may be sent, in default thereof, notice shall be addressed to him or her at his or her last known address.